Analytics

 • Shadow Price: Additional profit from one more unit of a constrained resource

-• Example: If budget shadow price is [mathematical expression]1M additional budget increases profit by 150K
+• Example: If budget shadow price is 1M additional budget increases profit by 150K

 • Zero Shadow Price: Resource has excess capacity, additional units have no value